sangho-vision/sangho-vision.github.io/index.md

 ---

 Hello!
-I am a Ph.D student working with [Prof. Gunee Kim](http://vision.snu.ac.kr/~gunhee/), at Seoul National University.
+I am a Ph.D student working with [Prof. Gunhee Kim](http://vision.snu.ac.kr/~gunhee/), at Seoul National University.

 My academic interests lie in computer vision, machine learning and their applications to real world problems.
 Specifically, I focus on high-level video understanding and reasoning by exploring the spatio-temporal representations and semantics of target videos.